 Your financial situation

-With proof of income provided, you may be eligible for a $200 grant from RedRover if your request is for a single, already spayed/neutered dog, that has not yet undergone the procedure you’re requesting financial help for.
+With proof of income provided, you may be eligible for a $200 grant from RedRover if you request a single, already spayed/neutered dog that has not yet undergone the procedure you’re requesting financial help.

 Your story (including information regarding your pet’s condition)